rwth-acis/Virtual-Agents-Framework/Documentation/manual/task-system.md

 ### Pre-Implemented Tasks

 The Virtual Agents Framework contains an ever-growing collection of pre-implemented tasks.
-These tasks are meant as a starting point for composing behaviors of agents.
+These tasks are meant as a starting point for composing behaviours of agents.
 Currently, the following tasks exist and can already be used:
 - <xref:i5.VirtualAgents.AgentTasks.AgentAnimationTask>: Play animations on the agent
 - <xref:i5.VirtualAgents.AgentTasks.AgentMovementTask>: Let the agent walk to a given location or follow an object dynamically